 A: As of June 18, the Chief Medical Officer of Health has directed that retirement homes can allow visits for retirement home residents.
-Please see this chart as a reference tool for visiting requirements.
 There are two types of non-essential visitors:

 A general visitor is a person who is not an essential visitor and visits: